Summary in English

 The Pursuit of Stillness

 My work is driven by a desire to understand nature more deeply.
-In a world where many give up when faced with challenges, I find inspiration in the ”Finnish sisu”—the resilience to embrace the frost and the early mornings to witness nature at its finest.
+In a world where many give up when faced with challenges, I find inspiration in ”Finnish sisu”—the resilience to embrace the frost and the early mornings to witness nature at its finest.

 I believe that a photograph is the most powerful way to communicate the fragility and beauty of our environment.
 My goal is to inspire you to pause, appreciate, and above all, protect the unique nature we share.